moveit/moveit2_tutorials/doc/examples/motion_planning_python_api/motion_planning_python_api_tutorial.rst

 Single Pipeline Planning - Robot State
 ----------------------------------------------------
-Next we will plan to a robot state.
+Next, we will plan to a robot state.
 Such a method is quite flexible as we can alter the robot state configuration as we wish (e.g., through setting joint values).
 Here, we will use the ``set_start_state_to_current_state`` method to set the start state of the robot to its current state and the ``set_goal_state`` method to set the goal state to a random configuration.
 We will then plan to the goal state and execute the plan: ::